 • a certificate of achievement to display in your school,

-• expert feedback and guidance on how to further develop and sustain your international work,
+• guidance on how to further develop and sustain your international work,

 • a media pack containing a press release template and guidance on how to raise awareness through social media and the local press.